War crimes in the Second Nagorno-Karabakh War: Azerbaijani war crimes

 Beheadings of two elderly ethnic Armenian Civilians by Azerbaijani armed forces have been identified by The Guardian.
 In videos posted online on 22 November and 3 December, men in Azerbaijani military uniforms hold down and decapitate a man using a knife.
-One then places the severed head on a dead animal.
+One then places the severed head on a dead pig.
 "This is how we get revenge – by cutting off heads," a voice says off-camera.
 The victim was identified as Genadi Petrosyan, 69, who had moved to Matadashen in the late 1980s from Sumgait.
 Another video posted on 7 December showed two soldiers in Azerbaijani military uniforms pinning down an elderly man near a tree.
 Another soldier passes a knife to one of the attackers, who begins slicing at the victim's neck.
 The victim was identified as Yuri Asryan, a reclusive 82-year-old who had refused to leave his village, Azokh.

 In another video, a villager named Kamo Manasyan is kicked and beaten as blood streams from his right eye and then hit with a rifle stock.

 On 16 October, according to Armenia's ombudsman report, an Azerbaijani serviceman had called the brother of an Armenian soldier from the latter's phone number, saying that his brother was with them and that they had beheaded him and were going to post his photos on the internet; according to Armenian sources, they did post the image online.
 The Humanitarian Aid Relief Trust included the beheading of an Armenian soldier in their reporting.